-Assistant Headmaster - Melanie Brintnall
+Assistant Headmasters - Melanie Brintnall, Vanessa Steger

-The Assistant Headmaster manages academic and instructional matters at the school, as requested by the Headmaster, and acts as an essential liaison for families, students, faculty and staff regarding student academic performance.
-He or she is an experienced liberal arts instructor and leader with an extensive knowledge of providing a Great Books core curriculum to children and/or teenagers.
-He or she reports directly to the Headmaster and also coordinates with relevant Great Hearts Central Office Staff regarding academic and instructional matters.
+The Assistant Headmasters manage academic and instructional matters at the school, as requested by the Headmaster, and acts as an essential liaison for families, students, faculty and staff regarding student academic performance.
+They experienced liberal arts instructors and leaders with an extensive knowledge of providing a Great Books core curriculum to children and/or teenagers.
+They report directly to the Headmaster and also coordinate with relevant Great Hearts Central Office Staff regarding academic and instructional matters.

-Deans - Charlie Smith, Robert Funes, and Vanessa Steger
+Deans - Robert Funes, Charlie Smith